Daily Scrum

 Wrong Case

-1) Sitting on a chair, on a table, or anywhere else
+1) Sitting in a chair, on a table, or anywhere else during the meeting.

 Right Case